ablanco1950/PointOutWristPositiveFracture_on_xray/README.md

 (The FractureWristPositive.yaml file contains the absolute addresses of the train and valid files, they should be changed to the absolute addresses where they are found in the project)

-The log of he training is attached LOG-TrainFractureWristPositiv_batch64_10epochs.txt
+The log of he training is attached: LOG-TrainFractureWristPositiv_batch64_10epochs.txt

 also others models with similar resultas are attached